 Tea tree (Melaleuca alternifolia) is the first choice for a cleansing essential oil.
 It’s strongly antibacterial and anti-fungal, and with that, can fight bacteria, viruses, bugs and germs.
 It can also clean and prevent mold and mildew in the home.
 If you have an area that smells musky in bathrooms, kitchens or attics, grab this oil!

-The following homemade cleaner is great for bathrooms, garbage bins, under sinks and on floors.
+My homemade cleaning spray recipe is great for bathrooms, garbage bins, under sinks and on floors.

 Tea Tree All-Purpose Cleaning Spray